 Infestations in Chapel Hill and Durham!

-Soil Drench: For high-value individual trees on your property the NC Forest Service recommends treating them with preventative insecticides now.
-Imidacloprid soil drench is a cost-effective do-it-yourself treatment that can be done on an annual basis with no special tools.
+Soil Drench: Imidacloprid soil drench is a cost-effective do-it-yourself treatment that can be done on an annual basis with no special tools.
 An Ohio study has shown that imidacloprid applied at the highest allowed application rate was effective on trees up to 22” dbh (“diameter at breast height”).
 While not currently locally available under the most effective formulations/labelings, this insecticide is widely available online (currently as Quali-Pro Imidacloprid 2F, as Criterion 2F, and as Lada 2F).
 One gallon of any of these formulations is sufficient to treat three 15” dbh trees every year for seven years.
 Trees are ideally treated in the spring, but summer and fall applications can also be effective.
+Soil drench applications are slower-acting than the alternatives, and is not as reliable as the trunk injection treatments below.
+With current EAB pressure so high throughout Chapel Hill, Hillsborough, and Durham we are recommending trunk injections instead; after EAB kills nearly all of the untreated trees, beetle populations will crash and soil drench treatments promise to be an effective and lower-cost maintenance option.
 Product label instructions must be read, understood, and followed.

 Trunk Spray: As a (faster acting but more costly) alternative to soil drench treatments, the root flare and lower trunks of trees can be sprayed yearly, in the tree’s growing season, with dinotefuran.
 Only requiring a simple pesticide sprayer, this treatment can also be performed by a homeowner.
 Dinotefuran can be purchased here or here as Safari 20SG, with the recommended bark-penetrating surfactant (Pentra-bark) purchased here.
 A 12-ounce jar of Safari 20SG is sufficient to provide one year of protection for three 13” dbh trees.
 Product label instructions must be read, understood, and followed.